desbma/hddfancontrol/README.md

 ## Prerequisites

 - A Linux distribution
-- A least one SATA hard drive, that supports:
+- A least one SATA hard drive\*, that supports:
   - Temperature querying
   - Power state querying
 - A motherboard which: